Here’s what’s in the $886 billion defense bill | KRDO

 (CNN) — The Senate and House Armed Services committees have rolled out their must-pass $886.3 billion defense bill, which would provide the largest raise for service members in more than two decades, temporarily extend a controversial surveillance program and strengthen the US posture in the Indo-Pacific region to deter Chinese actions.

-The chambers are expected to vote this week on the nearly 3,100-page National Defense Authorization Act for fiscal year 2024 before sending it to President Joe Biden for his signature.
+The Senate approved on Wednesday the nearly 3,100-page National Defense Authorization Act for fiscal year 2024, and lawmakers are hoping it will pass the House by the end of the week.
 The package authorizes $28 billion, or about 3%, more than the previous fiscal year.

 The legislation outlines the policy agenda for the Department of Defense and the US military and authorizes spending in line with the Pentagon’s priorities.
 But it does not appropriate the funding itself.